R v Hasan: Facts

-The defendant had worked as a driver and minder for Claire Taeger, who ran an escort agency and was involved in prostitution.
-In about July or August 1999, according to the defendant, Sullivan became Taeger's boyfriend and also her minder in connection with her prostitution business.
+The defendant had worked as a driver and minder for CT, who ran an escort agency and was involved in prostitution.
+In about July or August 1999, according to the defendant, S became CT's boyfriend and also her minder in connection with her prostitution business.
 He had, the defendant said, the reputation of being a violent man and a drug dealer.

-The prosecution alleged that on 29 August 1999 a man living in Croydon telephoned Taeger's agency asking for the services of a prostitute.
+The prosecution alleged that on 29 August 1999 a man living in Croydon telephoned CT's agency asking for the services of a prostitute.
 The defendant went to the address with a prostitute.
 But the client had changed his mind and claimed that he had not made a telephone call.
 The defendant insisted that a £50 cancellation fee be paid, and forced his way into the house, producing a knife and demanding payment.
 The client went upstairs and opened a safe, whereupon the defendant took some £4000 from it and ran from the house.
 This incident founded the first count of aggravated burglary in the indictment later preferred against the defendant.
 But his account of the incident was quite different.
 He said that he had been given the £50 fee without any threat and had taken nothing from the safe.
-But he said that after this incident he had reported the existence of the safe and its contents to Taeger in the presence of Sullivan.
+But he said that after this incident he had reported the existence of the safe and its contents to CT in the presence of S.

-According to the defendant, his work for Taeger fell off with the arrival of Sullivan, who urged Taeger to get rid of him.
-There was a row in October or November 1999 and he stopped working for Taeger.
+According to the defendant, his work for CT fell off with the arrival of S, who urged CT to get rid of him.
+There was a row in October or November 1999 and he stopped working for CT.
 But she lived in a flat which the defendant let to her, and she owed him outstanding rent.
-As security for this, he said, Sullivan made a red Rover car available to him, which he parked outside this flat.
-The next day it was gone, and he assumed that Taeger had a key and had taken it.
+As security for this, he said, S made a red Rover car available to him, which he parked outside this flat.
+The next day it was gone, and he assumed that CT had a key and had taken it.

-According to the defendant's evidence at trial, he saw Sullivan shortly before Christmas 1999.
-Sullivan said he was short of cash as he was doing a big cocaine deal.
+According to the defendant's evidence at trial, he saw S shortly before Christmas 1999.
+S said he was short of cash as he was doing a big cocaine deal.
 He wanted the key to the Rover, which the defendant said he would look for.
-Just after Christmas 1999, the defendant said, Sullivan visited him again.
+Just after Christmas 1999, the defendant said, S visited him again.
 He again spoke of a cocaine deal, giving the defendant to believe he had killed two dealers.
 He also spoke of killing another man by injecting him with a heroin overdose.
 He offered to show the defendant the body of a man, Bryan Davies, in the boot of the Rover.